 Is this possible?
 If doctors use it for a bad cut, couldn’t I use it for a nick or paper cut?

 A. For years, dermatologists and urgent care physicians have been using instant glues to close minor cuts.
-Products like Krazy Glue contain cyanoacrylate.
+Products like Krazy Glue or Super Glue contain cyanoacrylate.
 They are not intended for medical use, and the company that makes Krazy Glue points out that the label warns against contact with skin, since it might be irritating.

 But physicians have learned that sealing a small wound like a paper cut or a crack stops the pain and helps it heal.
 An FDA-approved product called Dermabond is somewhat similar to Krazy Glue, but more flexible and tested for medical use.
 It is also a lot more expensive: $20 per ounce, by prescription, while the hardware version sells for around $2 or $3.